Codecademy/docs/content/cpp/concepts/maps/terms/erase/erase.md

 ---
 Title: '.erase()'
-Description: 'Removes an element by it's key from a map.'
+Description: 'Removes an element by key from a map.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'